-What follows is a thorough description of the policies of the Illinois Department of Financial & Professional Regulation on Continuing Education for social workers.
+What follows is a thorough description of the policies of the Illinois Department of Financial & Professional Regulation (IDFPR) on continuing education for social workers.

 Illinois social workers (LSWs and LCSWs) must complete 30 CEUs (equal to 30 clock hours of continuing education) within every two-year period in order to remain licensed.
-3 of those 30 hours must be specifically in the ethical practice of social work.
+Three (3) of the thirty (30) hours must be specifically in the ethical practice of social work; an additional three must be in cultural competency.
+Also, effective December 1, 2013, a minimum of 50% of the total continuing education unit (CEU) hours required must be obtained by a method that includes face-to-face, in-person instruction or experience.
+According to IDFPR, live-virtual workshops DO NOT qualify as face-to-face, in-person instruction.
 The deadline for license renewal is November 30 of every odd-numbered year, regardless of when you obtained your license.
 Even if you become licensed in November of the renewal year, you still have to renew your license at the end of the month (unless otherwise noted by the state board).

 You should receive a yellow postcard reminder for renewal of licensure around the middle of October in every odd-numbered year.
 You do not have to submit copies of your CEUs at the time you renew your license unless you are renewing after the November 30th deadline.
-The Department conducts a set of random audits after the renewal deadline; if you are audited, this is when you will have to provide proof of your Continuing Education.
+IDFPR conducts a set of random audits after the renewal deadline; if you are audited, this is when you will have to provide proof of your continuing education.

-Just to note: if IDFPR does not have your current address, they cannot send you your renewal reminders.
-Please notify them of address changes on their website or by phone at 217.782.8556.
-Even if you’re sure they have your address, if you haven’t received your licensure renewal postcard by the beginning of November in an odd-numbered year, call IDFPR to make sure you get it or visit their website https://www.idfpr.com/Renewals/SW.asp.
+NOTE: If IDFPR does not have your current address, they cannot send you your renewal reminders.
+Please notify them of address changes on their website.
+Even if you’re sure they have your address, if you haven’t received your licensure renewal postcard by the beginning of November in an odd-numbered year, call IDFPR to make sure you get it or visit their website.
 Under state law, failure to receive your postcard reminder does not constitute an acceptable extenuating circumstance for late renewal.
 You can be fined or have your license suspended if you renew late.

 Social workers are eligible for CEUs in the following ways, under the Clinical Social Work and Social Work Practice Act, section 1470.95:

 - Completion of a self-study course that is offered by an approved sponsor.
 Each self-study course shall include an examination.
-There is no limit on the amount of self-study courses eligible per renewal period.
+There is a 15 CEU limit on the amount of self-study courses eligible per renewal period.

 - Participation in postgraduate training programs or social work related courses that are a part of the curriculum of a college, university, or graduate school of social work.
 (15 CEUs for each semester hour.
 10 CEUs for each quarter hour)